Rajeeshanmugam/interview-exercise-Java-/README.md

 1. Executes a single "buy" instruction for a specified number of lots (e.g. 100) as soon as the price of that stock is seen to be below a specified price (e.g. 55.0).
 Don’t worry what units that is in.

+Given Input:
+input price is given as (45.17)(23.89)(14.45)(67.34)(10.67)

+output taken:
+Stock IBM of 100 units for amount 4517.0 has been bought successfully Stock IBM of 100 units for amount 2389.0 has been bought successfully Stock IBM of 100 units for amount 1445.0 has been bought successfully Stock IBM of 100 units for amount 1067.0 has been bought successfully

 ### Considerations

 * Please "work out loud" and ask questions